opencomputeproject/SAI/doc/SAI-Proposal-FRR.md

 ## Proposed extensions

-In order to allow Fast Reroute programming in the Switching Entity, we propose to extend the Next Hop Group and Next Hop Group Member objects.
+In order to allow Fast Reroute programming in the Switching Entity, we propose to extend the Next Hop Group and Next Hop Group Member and Switch objects.

 ### Next Hop Group